 How Long Can A Dog Stay In A Crate?

-A dog can stay in a crate for up to 8 hours if that dog is a fully-grown adult.
+A dog can stay in a crate for up to 8 hours at night if that dog is a fully-grown adult.
+During the day time, the maximum will be somewhere between 2-4 hours for full-grown dogs.
+You’ll have to learn what works for your dog, and keep in mind that puppies need to get out of the crate more frequently.
 Many dog owners do not realize that there are growing pains they must go through as they try to get their dog crate trained.
 You cannot adopt a puppy and expect to crate train them over the weekend before going back to work.
 Plus, your dog has to be trained to do a lot of things around the crate.
 You will need to help your dog feel comfortable with being in a crate every day.

 You might have asked, “is it cruel to crate a dog while at work,” but the answer to that question is fairly complex.
 Even if you’ve purchased the best dog crate for your pup, you can’t assume that they’ll take well to the process.

 Basic Sleep Training